NinjaMock includes all of the typical stencils for web and mobile wireframing.

 Owner - is the user who creates folders and projects.
 Owner has full control over the project.
 The owner invites collaborators and assign them roles.
 Each created project count towards the owner's number of available projects.

 Administrator - has the full control over folders and projects and can invite other collaborators.
-The projects does not count towards the number of available projects for the administrator's own account.
+The projects does not count towards the number of available wireframe and mockup projects for the administrator's own account.

 Designer - as one might expect designers work in the project.
 However, this user will not be able to administer other users and their roles.
 The project also does not count towards the number of available projects for the designers own account.